-Excerpts from the DRA Questions and Answers
+Excerpts from the DRA Questions and Answers / FAQ

 DRA members are not limited to identifying a single source of help.
 There are many ways to define a higher or helping power.
 Some members use traditional religious beliefs and some don’t.
-Members may consider their caseworker, counselor, sponsor, DRA group, and any other source of help they value, as their personal higher or helping power.
+Members may consider their caseworker, counsellor, sponsor, DRA group, and any other source of help they value, as their personal higher or helping power.
 DRA members do not judge how other’s define higher power, spiritual experience, or spiritual awakening.
 These terms are subject to each person’s individual concept and understanding.

-Finally, although the literature of most Twelve Step organizations, including Dual Recovery Anonymous, includes the words “God” and “higher power” we recognize some people object to them or feel uncomfortable with those words.
+Finally, although the literature of most Twelve Step organisations, including Dual Recovery Anonymous, includes the words “God” and “higher power” we recognise some people object to them or feel uncomfortable with those words.
 Feel free to substitute any terms that work for you in your personal program of recovery.
 DRA is not affiliated with any religion, nor does it have any opinion on the matter of a supreme being.
 Our program of dual recovery is based on the principles of personal freedom and choice.